ShuaaS/Saudi-Coffee-Classification/README.md

 This repository contains the dataset alongside the codes written and implemented for the paper:

-_**“TEQHWA: Saudi Coffee Beans Classification Mobile Application based on squeeze vision transformer, Haifa F. Alhasson and Shuaa S. Alharbi’’**_
+_**“TEQHWA: Saudi Coffee Beans Classification Mobile Application based on squeeze vision transformer, Haifa F. Alhasson and Shuaa S. Alharbi 2024’’**_

 # Dataset Distribution